Code-Institute-Submissions/milestone-project-one-20/README.md

-Reserve form: interactive by a clickable calendar and a back end integration email adress is a link and opens in user email in pop up instagram live feed visible on one of the pages
+Reserve form: interactive by a clickable calendar and a back end integration email adress is a link and opens in user email in pop up instagram live feed visible on one of the pages modal pop up of cookies (when there are tracking cookies) modal pop up of succesful reservation/unsuccesful reservation (when reserving is possible)

 Technologies Used
 This site was created using HTML, CSS and a tiny bit of bootstraps JavaScript.